droidadroit/LBG/README.md

 `rel_image_path` is set to the relative location of the image from the current directory.
 `bits_per_codevector` is set based on the size of the codebook you desire.
 For e.g., for a 256-vector codebook, this value should be 8 as 2^8=256.
 `block_width` and `block_height` are set to the size of the blocks the image is divided into.
 Make sure the blocks cover the the entire image.
-The perturbation vector in `lbg_split.py` can be changed manually.
+`perturbation_vector` in `lbg_split.py` can be changed manually.

-Enter the command below to run the script.
+Once the parameters are set, enter the following command to run the script.
 `python [name of the script] [rel_image_path] [bits_per_codevector] [block_width] [block_height]`

 **Please read the [wiki](https://github.com/droidadroit/LBG/wiki/LBG) for an understanding of the above terms.**